 — Crucial Investgation (@CrucialInvestPI) March 13, 2017

-This picture prompted a topic that I thought should be talked about if you are considering taking a dog on an investigative assignment even more specifically a surveillance assignment.
+This picture prompted a topic that I thought should be talked about if you are considering taking dogs on surveillance assignments or any investigative assignment.
 I come to the topic as an animal lover and a dog lover.
 I consider my dogs to be part of the family.
 We even foster dogs through Ginger’s Pet Rescue which has been quite an experience for our family.

 So I guess there are pros and cons to bringing your pet with you on a surveillance.
 The pros in my opinion really don’t have anything to with being a better investigator.
 But I have to mention them.

-The Pros of Taking Your Dogs on Surveillance
+The Pros of Taking Dogs on Surveillance Assignments

 You have a buddy with you

 Having your dog with you keeping you company can help a surveillance day go by faster.
 It is much better than sitting in your vehicle alone all day.

 Your dog isn’t home by themselves